Communications satellite

 A communications satellite is an artificial satellite that relays and amplifies radio telecommunication signals via a transponder; it creates a communication channel between a source transmitter and a receiver at different locations on Earth.
 Communications satellites are used for television, telephone, radio, internet, and military applications.
 Some communications satellites are in geostationary orbit 22236 mi above the equator, so that the satellite appears stationary at the same point in the sky; therefore the satellite dish antennas of ground stations can be aimed permanently at that spot and do not have to move to track the satellite.
-But most form satellite constellations in low Earth orbit, where antennas on the ground have to follow the position of the satellites and switch between satellites frequently.
+However, most form satellite constellations in low Earth orbit, where ground antennas must track the satellites and switch between them frequently.

 The radio waves used for telecommunications links travel by line of sight and so are obstructed by the curve of the Earth.
 The purpose of communications satellites is to relay the signal around the curve of the Earth allowing communication between widely separated geographical points.
-Communications satellites use a wide range of radio and microwave frequencies.
+Communications satellites operate across a wide range of radio and microwave frequencies.
 To avoid signal interference, international organizations have regulations for which frequency ranges or "bands" certain organizations are allowed to use.
 This allocation of bands minimizes the risk of signal interference.